top of page

 When the First Semester of College Doesn't Go As Planned...What's Next & How Parents Can Respond

-Now that the semester is over, you and your student may be wondering what's next and how you and your student can create a new path forward to a more successful semester.
+Now that the semester is over, you may be wondering what's next and how you and your student can create a new path forward to a more successful semester.

 We Offer This Important Advice: